joe-sky/narrative/README.md

 ## Features

-- 🌟 **Goal:** A wonderful idea, run JSX at any expressions or statements.
+- 🌟 **Goal:** A fun idea that run JSX at any expressions or statements.
 - ✨ **Small:** Tiny size. `core`(about `750b`, can be used independently); `control-statement`(about `1.2kb`, optional).
 - 💫 **Simple:** No new syntax, just like native JSX.
 - ⭐ **Type safe:** Fully developed by TypeScript, fully supports type inference.